 For Debbie, the Plastiq fee would be $175 ($7,000 X 2.5%).
 But that’s far less than what she’d pay in interest on her student loan at 7%.
 And the value of the sign-up bonus she’d earn could far outweigh the fee!

 For example, Debbie could consider the Chase Freedom Unlimited.
-It has a 0% APR on purchases and balance transfers for the first 15 months.
 Here is what she would earn:

 - $150 sign-up bonus (15,000 Chase Ultimate Rewards points) after spending $500 on purchases in the first 3 months of account opening

 - $25 (2,500 Chase Ultimate Rewards points) for adding an authorized user and making a purchase in the same timeframe